 Frequently Asked Questions

-What are the admission criteria for distance learning programs?
-Is specialized technological knowledge required in order to enrol in a distance learning program?
+Is specialized technological knowledge required to enroll in a distance learning program?

 When can I receive the access codes (username & password) to the University’s electronic services?

 The access codes to the various University services are sent by text message (sms) to your personal mobile number after your registration to your Program of Study, and the signing of the Admission’s Form.
 Therefore, it is very important that we have your mobile phone registered correctly.

 Where and how can I use the access codes?

 With your access codes you can access all electronic University services (email, e-learning portal, library, LMS etc.).
 Simply follow the links to each service and use your access codes to enter.